How The Peregrine Fund is helping

 You have heard the expression “wolf in sheep’s clothing”?
 With the Great Gray Owl, it is more a case of “little owl in big owl clothing.”
 Though this owl is the largest owl in North America – measuring about 2 feet tall – it weighs only 2-4 pounds.
 Compare that with a Eurasian Eagle Owl, which is just slightly larger, but weighs 3-9 pounds and you will see what we mean.
 Why is this so?
 Great Gray Owls have relatively small bodies but are covered in so many dense layers of long feathers that they appear to be much bulkier than they are.
 It would be like you wearing all your clothes at once, which would definitely make you look much bigger.
 One advantage to this could be protective – a large appearance can be deceiving to predators and make them think twice before attacking such large prey.

-Great Gray Owls also have one of the largest facial disks among owls.
-The facial disk is composed of many feathers around their heads and helps direct sound to their ears.
+Great Gray Owls also have one of the largest facial discs among owls.
+The facial disc is composed of many feathers around their heads and helps direct sound to their ears.
 To get an idea of how it works, cup your hands behind your ears and listen – sounds will be louder and clearer.
 Owls can raise these feathers slightly when on the hunt, allowing them to hear the rustle of a mouse in the grass, the flapping of feathers in the night, or the slithering of a snake on a tree branch.
 These sounds give away the location of prey animals, making it easy for these owls to deftly swoop in to catch a meal.

 Why they need our help